 Dr Lynda-ann Blanchard

-Dr Lynda-ann Blanchard is a Lecturer and Postgraduate Research Coordinator at the Centre for Peace and Conflict Studies, University of Sydney, Australia.
-For 2012, Dr Lynda-ann Blanchard is Visiting Academic at the Centre for Human Rights Education, Curtin University Western Australia.
+Dr Lynda-ann Blanchard was a Lecturer and Postgraduate Research Coordinator at the Centre for Peace and Conflict Studies, University of Sydney, Australia.
+For 2012-2013, Dr Lynda-ann Blanchard was Visiting Academic at the Centre for Human Rights Education, Curtin University Western Australia.
 She is former executive officer of the Sydney Peace Foundation, executive member of the National Committee on Human Rights Education, executive member of the International Institute for Peace Through Tourism (Australia), international member of TRANSCEND Peace and Development Network, and consultant to the Conflict Resolution Network.

 Lynda teaches the core unit “Key Issues in Peace and Conflict Studies” as well as the elective units “Gender and the Development of Peace”, “Human Rights, Peace and Justice”, “Nonviolence and Social Change” and “Peace Through Tourism”.